2 women shot while driving in Washington Park

 CHICAGO (WLS) --Two women were shot in their car while driving near Washington Park on Chicago's South Side.

-Police said they were headed south in the 5100-block of South Kind Drive shortly after 11 p.m. when they heard gunfire and realized they had both been shot.
+Police said they were headed south in the 5100-block of South King Drive shortly after 11 p.m. when they heard gunfire and realized they had both been shot.

 A 35-year-old woman was shot in the right shoulder.
 She drove them to Provident Hospital, where she was listed in serious condition.
 She was later transferred to Stroger Hospital.